 Collaboration across disciplines

-One of the best things about studying at Billy Blue is the ability to access creative geniuses from other streams.
+One of the best things about studying at Billy Blue is the ability to access creative geniuses from other streams, inside and outside of the university.
 In Grace’s case, she worked with people who have complementary skillsets in order to bring her graduate portfolio to life.
 They included:

 - Lena Merrin, who created patterns from Grace’s drawings